-The city manager is the chief administrative official of the city, responsible for establishing organizational goals.
+The city manager is the chief administrative official of the City of Carrollton, responsible for establishing organizational goals.

 As provided for in Resolution 07-2016, adopted at the January 4, 2016, mayor and council meeting, the city manager shall produce an annual newsletter identifying improvements made by the city, services available to the public and events sponsored by the city throughout the year.